ninahonyango/NIST-CSF/README.md

 3. Create a Risk Register
 4. Mapped Controls to CSF Subcategories
 5. Drafted Policy Documents
-6. Built an Implementtion Timeline
+6. Built an Implementation Timeline
 7. Structured Documentation and Appendices

 ---